 How to become a midwife: your study options

-There’s more than one way to study midwifery at Deakin, and it’s worth weighing up which option will best suit your lifestyle and career goals.
+Want to become a midwife?
+There’s more than one pathway to midwifery at Deakin.
+Learn how long it will take and which option will best suits your career goals.

 Discover how completing a placement as part of your nursing degree prepares you with the real-world skills for a successful and rewarding career.